Restaurant Labor Cost: How to Reduce It

 What is labor cost in a restaurant?

 Labor cost includes wages, benefits, and payroll taxes.
-It directly impacts your restaurant prime cost.
+It directly impacts your restaurant prime cost and profitability.

 What is a good labor cost percentage?

-Most restaurants operate between 25% and 35%, depending on concept and efficiency.
+Most restaurants operate between 25% and 35%, depending on concept, service level, and operational efficiency.

 How do you reduce labor cost?

-Improve scheduling accuracy, control clock-ins, and track productivity metrics like SPLH.
+Improve scheduling, control clock-ins, track productivity metrics like SPLH, and align staffing with demand.

 What is SPLH?